coldham10/coldham10.github.io/about.md

 nav-menu: true
 ---

-Hi, I'm Christopher Oldham, a traveler, developer, science lover, explorer and global citizen.
+Hi, I'm Christopher Oldham, a traveller, developer, science lover, explorer and global citizen.
 I am from New Zealand and the US, and have lived in Guatemala, Sri Lanka, Mexico, Russia and Colombia as well.

-Since 2019 I have finished my undergrad degrees in physics and computer science and engineering; wrote my [thesis](404.html); traveled in Asia and South America; been locked down multiple times; wrote an Android app and moved to London.
+Since 2019 I have finished my undergrad degrees in physics and computer science and engineering; wrote my [thesis](404.html); travelled in Asia and South America; been locked down multiple times; wrote an Android app and moved to London.

 I am now looking for a job in software engineering or data science at a company solving interesting and important problems.
-My favourite programming languages are Python and C, but I'm handy in Java and Javascript (+React) as well, and I have experience with ML frameworks including TensorFlow and Torch.
+My favourite programming languages are Python and C, but I'm handy in Java and JavaScript (+React) as well, and I have experience with ML frameworks including TensorFlow and Torch.
 I speak English natively and Spanish proficiently; in my spare time I like to read non-fiction, play guitar and jog with friends.

 <hr class="major" />